 Remarkable leaders don’t come from exceptional individuals; ordinary individuals develop remarkable leadership.

-As a matter of ritual, I often remind myself that leadership is about people because people comprise the machine that gets jobs done and why leadership exists in the first place.
+As a matter of ritual, I often remind myself that leadership is about people because people comprise the machine that gets jobs done, and that is why leadership exists in the first place.

 However, I use the machine and cog analogy solely to put skills and focus on people.
 I cannot otherwise afford to look at people as objects, as cogs.